Where to Stay: The Carnoustie Golf Resort

 The Burnside Course

-The Burnside has often been used for Open Qualifying when the Championship Course has been the host of the Open.
+The Burnside has often been used for Open Qualifying when the Championship Course has been the Open host.

 The Burnside opened for play in 1934, designed by James Braid.